Writing Center Jobs

 Tutors on our regular schedule in the Writing Center work with writers of all levels and disciplines on a variety of assignments and projects, such as essays, theses, proposals, lab reports, research papers, and job search correspondence.
 They also maintain tutoring records, communicate with SJSU faculty, participate in outreach activities, develop and present workshops, participate in training activities for new applicants, and create original resources for the Writing Center every semester.

-College-Embedded Tutors for Graduate Programs
+Department-Embedded Tutors for Graduate Programs

 To be a writing tutor, you must